Automated Data Migration from Relational & JSON Sources

 Driver Orchestration & Chunked Transaction Boundaries

 High-volume ingestion demands controlled resource utilization and predictable memory footprints.
-The Python driver’s connection pooling and transaction management capabilities must be orchestrated through deterministic chunking boundaries.
-Batch Processing & Chunking Workflows define the execution rhythm for parallelized data streams.
-Optimal batch sizing depends on relationship density, property payload size, and Neo4j transaction log capacity (dbms.tx_log.rotation.retention_policy).
+The Python driver’s connection pooling and transaction management must be orchestrated through deterministic chunking boundaries.
+A disciplined batch-processing workflow defines the execution rhythm for parallelized data streams, where optimal batch sizing depends on relationship density, property payload size, and transaction log capacity (db.tx_log.rotation.retention_policy).
+Implement cursor-based pagination or watermark tracking so an interrupted pipeline resumes precisely at the last committed offset rather than replaying from the start.

 from neo4j import AsyncGraphDatabase